SR-Chowdhury/ML-12-M-77-Bistro-Client-P4/README.md

 * 77-5 (Interesting) Show add to cart count on navbar
 * 77-6 Create Dashboard route and Dashboard navigation
 * 77-8 Display cart items to review before order
+* 77-9 Delete cart item and sync data using refetch

 ## react-boilerplate-2